 17. Run and Chase

 “Run and Chase is one of my favorite games for toddlers,” says Klein.
-“When you’re playing, have your child lead, and it will give the message that no matter how far they run, you will always catch them.
+“When you’re playing, have the child lead, and it will give the message that no matter how far they run, you will always catch them.
 It’s a metaphor for life that lets them know you’re always there for them.”

 18. Hide and Seek